luhuhis/correlators_flow/README.md

 ### Unzip data

-This extracts the gradientFlow output from SIMULATeQCD and creates various folders.  # TODO complete data zip file
+This extracts the gradientFlow output from SIMULATeQCD and creates various folders.

 ``` shell
 tar -xzf data.tar.gz